imazen/resizer-web/content/docs/git.md

-# Contribute to the project!
+Icon: download-alt

+# Sync your source with Git

 ### Connecting to the Git repository